MayKali/Cardiovascular-Disease-Prediction/README.md

 # Cardiovascular Disease Detection

-A python project to analyze and classify cancer datasets using Google's Tensorflow library.
+A python project to analyze and classify cancer datasets using sklearn